jayfiled/webSite/src/pages/BlogArticles/August18/CodeTimeLine-2-07-11pm.md

 - Found a use for Twitter!
 - Followed a <a href="https://emkaydeum.wordpress.com/2017/01/01/css-html-holiday-trees/">tutorial which improved my Github skills and first experience in open source collaboration</a>.
 - Started FreeCodeCamp, <a href="https://codepen.io/jayfiled/full/ZowvbG">build my first site</a> and <a href="https://github.com/jayfiled/portfolio">second site</a>.
-- Stumbled upon a Gatsby walkthrough on Medium/FreeCodeCamp, made it, ruined it, did it again, toyed with deploying in GitHub, eventually deployed on Netlify
+- Stumbled upon a Gatsby walk through on Medium/FreeCodeCamp, made it, ruined it, did it again, toyed with deploying in GitHub, eventually deployed on Netlify
 - Tweaked, remixed, hacked away at the Gatsby site to build it into a platform for:
     - A place to talk out loud to myself
     - A place to show what I've built